croservices/cro/docs/approach.md

 do the `Cro::Replyable` role.
 Anything that produces a replyable is also responsible for providing something that can process the reply messages.
 This "something" may either be a transform or a sink.
-Examples of replyables include `Cro::TCP::ServerConnection` and `Cro::SSL::ServerConnection`, which give a `Cro::Sink` replier that sends `Cro::TCP::Message` objects back to the client.
+Examples of replyables include `Cro::TCP::ServerConnection` and `Cro::TLS::ServerConnection`, which give a `Cro::Sink` replier that sends `Cro::TCP::Message` objects back to the client.

 ## Composition